Indian grey mongoose: Ecology and behaviour

-This species is known for its ability to combat venomous snakes.
+This species is known for its ability to combat snakes.
 It primarily achieves this through tiring the snake out, by enticing it to make multiple strikes which it acrobatically avoids.
 Secondary protection against the venomous bite includes the stiff rigid hair, which is excited at such times; the thick loose skin; and specialised acetylcholine receptors, which render it resistant or immune to snake venom.
 When dealing with scorpions, no measures are taken to disable the sting, and they are picked up in any manner.

 The Indian grey mongoose typically opens eggs by holding them between the paws and biting a hole in the little end.
 Smaller mongooses typically open eggs by throwing them between their legs against a hard object, so it has been speculated, that the adult Indian grey mongoose should do likewise with large eggs.

 Inquisitive Indian grey mongoose pups at Lucknow Zoological Park.

 The Indian grey mongoose mates two to three times each year, between March and October.
 The gestation period lasts for 60 to 65 days; the female gives birth to two to four offspring.

 The lifespan of the Indian grey mongoose is seven years in the wild, or 12 years when in captivity.

 Relation with humans

 The Indian grey mongoose is often kept as a pet to keep dwellings free from rats and other pests.

 The Indian grey mongoose is the state animal of Chandigarh.

 The species is protected in India, but an illegal trade in hair for the purposes of making of paint brushes and shaving brushes continues, and this is one of its most significant threats.
-About 3000 mongoose were killed to produce 155 kg. of raw mongoose hair, which were seized by Uttar Pradesh Forest Department and Wildlife Crime Control Bureau (WCCB) in 2018.
+In 2018 the Uttar Pradesh Forest Department and Wildlife Crime Control Bureau (WCCB) seized 155 kg of raw mongoose hair, for which about 3000 mongoose had been killed.